kalpeshj888/serverless-patientapp/README.md

 S3 bucket also publishes all upload all events to SNS topic which is configured in serverless.yml file
 * getRequests - gets all requests for a patient
 * sendNotification - gets events from SNS topic when new documents are uploaded.
-It queries request table based on the key recievd from the event to retrive caregiver email and logs an email that can be sent to the email address.
+It queries request table based on the key received from the event to retrieve caregiver email and logs an email that can be sent to the email address.
-* Auth - Custom auth is implemented for all lambda functions. if authToken varible is 123, request will be authorized, else it will be denied.
+* Auth - Custom auth is implemented for all lambda functions. if authToken variable is 123, request will be authorized, else it will be denied.

 Postman Collection file attached.

 # Best Practices implemented
 * Deployment is fully automated using serverless framework
-* Business logic and database accessss is seperated for Patient API ( Hexagonal Design)
+* Business logic and database access is separated for Patient API ( Hexagonal Design)
 * Sufficient logs and metrics generated using Cloud Watch
 * Dynamo DB tables with  Composite key and GlobalSecondaryIndexes implemented
 * S3 bucket is not public as it can have sensitive information
 * Custom Auth function implemented for lambda functions
-* Minimum privelages provided for lamda functions
+* Minimum privileges provided for lamda functions
 * Canary Deployment enabled
 * Tracing enabled
 * Presigned URL for uploading documents implemented